dante-byte/kafka-tweets-stream-/README.md

-# using apache kakfa to stream tweets from twitter using apache kafka
+# using apache kakfa to stream tweets from twitter